 In Figure 7.1, left column of figures, the status of GOME-2B and GOME-2C TOCs since the beginning of each individual mission is shown in the form of a monthly mean time-series of the percentage differences between each sensor and ground-based observations.
 Panel a shows the colocations with Brewer Northern Hemisphere (NH) stations, panel c with Dobson NH stations and panel e with Dobson Southern Hemisphere (SH) stations.
 The plots shown in the right column of Figure 7.1 (panels (b), (d) and (f), show the common time period of operation of the GOME-2B and GOME-2C sensors, hence since the beginning of 2019 onwards.

 The monthly mean percentage differences of the two sensors with respect to the ground network range between:

 GOME-2B

-1a) -1 to +3 % before 2022, and

-1b) -3 to +2.5 % afterwards (especially decreasing below -2 % in 2024)
+- 1a) -1 to +3 % before 2022, and - 1b) continusly decreasing afterwards, up to -3.5 % in July 2024.

 GOME-2C